What is SEO Copywriting?

 keyword research result for senior living marketing services

-Note: some phrases (like the term “marketing services”) are incredibly competitive.
-There are thousands and thousands of searches on that phrase each month, but because there are so many other websites out there using the phrase, it will be next to impossible for you to come in and get a new site, blog, article ranking high for that phrase.
+Some phrases (like the term “marketing services”) are incredibly competitive.
+There are thousands and thousands of searches on that phrase each month, but because there are so many other websites out there using the phrase, it would be next to impossible for you to get a new site, blog, or article ranking high for that phrase.

 SEO copywriting involves using keyword phrases and adeptly weaving them into engaging and helpful online content.
 The content can vary—you might be writing a home page.
 You might be writing a service page.
 You might be writing a blog post.
 You might be writing a landing page.
 But your job is to take the keyword phrase and produce a piece of engaging, helpful, error-free content that follows SEO best practices.